devashrishah/strategic_businessanalytics_project/README.md

-creating dummy data to solve a business problem for  Strategic Business Analytics slass project.
+creating dummy data to solve a business problem for  a Strategic Business Analytics class project.